-- SRS did not collect samples at the one outfall (H-07B) that required effluent sampling because there was no discharge in 2019. - SRS met benchmark sampling requirements for all analytes (ammonia, chemical oxygen demand, cyanide, E. coli, metals, nitrite, nitrate, pH, and TSS) at all but three outfalls (G-10A, Z-01, and N-12A) for the remainder of the five-year permit. - There was no discharge in 2019, so SRS could not collect samples at outfalls G-10A and Z-01. - SRS met benchmark sampling requirements for all analytes except copper at outfall N-12A.
-In 2019, sampling results exceeded the copper benchmark limit in three of four quarters; however, corrective measures implemented in 2017 and 2018 remain in place, and results were lower than the highest historical result. - Based on evaluations of the current operations in the watersheds, SRS reclassified outfalls H-02A, H-04B, H-05, H-06, H-06A, H-07A, H-07C, and H-08 in 2019, which removed benchmark sampling requirements.
-These outfalls now require only quarterly visual assessments. - For visual assessment sampling, SRS groups together substantially identical outfalls-39 outfalls in 15 groupings-and designates one outfall to represent a group each year.
-In 2019, Site personnel visually assessed the water of these outfalls for color, odor, clarity, solids, foam, and oil sheen.
+- There was no discharge in 2020, so SRS could not collect samples at outfalls G-10A and Z-01. - SRS met benchmark sampling requirements for all analytes except copper at outfall N-12A.
+The 2020 sample result exceeded the copper benchmark limit; however, corrective measures implemented in 2017 and 2018 remain in place, and results were lower than the highest historical result. - Based on evaluations of the current operations in the watersheds, SRS reclassified S-11 from an industrial stormwater outfall to an administrative outfall because the discharge does not meet the criteria specified by SCDHEC. - For visual assessment sampling, SRS groups together substantially identical outfalls-35 outfalls in 9 groupings-and designates one outfall to represent a group each year.
+SRS samples the remaining five outfalls individually and not as groups.
+In 2020, Site personnel visually assessed the water of these outfalls for color, odor, clarity, solids, foam, and oil sheen.
 Visual assessments identified no industrial impacts.